Asymptotic invariants of lattices in locally compact groups: Lg -Betti numbers

-Examples of well-covered $G$-spaces are given by isometric actions on Riemannian manifold or simplicial actions on simplicial spaces.
+Notable examples of well-covered $G$-spaces are given by isometric, proper and cocompact actions of \lcsc groups on Riemannian manifolds.
+Indeed the set of balls of arbitrarily small radius form the fine good coverings, see Lemma \ref{lem: riemann well-covered}.
+Another example is given by proper and cocompact simplicial actions on simplicial spaces and in this case the fine good coverings are given by the \textit{stars} of barycentric subdivisions, see Lemma \ref{lem: simplicial well-covered}.
+The last condition of Definition \ref{dfn:wellcovered} is inspired by the above two cases, it is a key feature that both open covers share and it is what is needed in order to see $M$ and $M/\Gamma$ as $\Gamma$-simplicial complexes in a coherent way, see \ref{sect:fromGtoGamma}.

 For a topological space $Q$ we will denote by $b_i(Q)$ the $i$-th Betti number, that is the dimension of the $i$-th homology group (with rational coefficients).
-From now on we will also use the terminology introduced in Definition \ref{dfn:Farberthinlatt}.
+From now on, we will also use the terminology introduced in Definition \ref{dfn:Farberthinlatt}.
 The main theorem of this section is the following.

-\begin{thm} Let $G$ be a \lcsc compactly generated group and let $M$ be a well-covered $G$-space.
+\begin{thm} Let $G$ be a unimodular \lcsc compactly generated group and fix a Haar measure $\haar$ on $G$.
+Let $M$ be a contractible well-covered $G$-space.
 Let $\{\Gamma_n\}_n$ be a Farber sequence of torsion free lattices of $G$.
 Then we have and if the sequence $\{\Gamma_n\}$ is nowhere thin, then \end{thm}

-By $\beta_i(M)$ we mean the $i$-th $\ell^2$-Betti number of $M$ seen as a $G$ space\footnote{It is unfortunate that in \cite{pet2013} and \cite{kye2015} the authors only worked with the $\ell^2$-Betti numbers of the group itself and not of its actions.
-We will give a working definition inspired by \cite{kye2015} in Proposition \ref{prop:defl2P}.}, that is the quantity $\beta_i(M,\Gamma)/\covol(\Gamma)$ which is independent of the lattice $\Gamma$ as soon as $\Gamma$ is torsion free, see Proposition \ref{prop:defl2P} and Lemma \ref{lem:defl2}.

-A case of special interest is when $M$ is a contractible space.
-In this case we can recover the $\ell^2$-Betti numbers of the group $\beta_i(G)$, see Corollary \ref{crl:defl2crl}.